Powerlearnproject/se-day1-assignment-obumxyz/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

 Answer:

 Software engineering is applying engineering principles and knowledge of programming languages to build software solutions for end users.

+Importance of Software engineering in the technology industry;

 1) Enables Innovation: Software Engineering is at the heart of innovation in technology.
 It allows us to create new applications, products, and services that drive progress and improve our lives.

 2) Ensures Reliability: Proper Software Engineering practices lead to more reliable and stable software, reducing the likelihood of crashes, errors, and system failures.
 This is crucial for critical applications in healthcare, transportation, and finance.